Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 Biocompatibility Gaps

 "Biocompatible" simply means the plastic doesn't cause inflammation or infection at implantation.
 It does not address long-term degradation.
-Inflammation doesn't occur until after the mesh degrades and breaks into pieces — months later.
+Inflammation doesn't occur until after the mesh degrades and breaks into pieces, months later.

 Large-Scale Litigation Support

-Mass Tort & MDL Support
+Mass Tort & Multidistrict Litigation (MDL) Support

 Proven capability to handle large-scale medical device litigation with scientific rigor.